tizianoflati/reditools2.0/README.md

 REDItools 2.0 requires a few Python modules to be installed in the environment (e.g., pysam, sortedcontainers, mpi4py, etc.).
 It can be installed in two ways:

-- System-level: in this way the dependencies will be installed in your system and all users will see the modifications.
-In order to perform this type of installat
+- System level: in this way the dependencies will be installed in your system and all users will see the modifications.
+In order to perform this type of installation you need administrator rights.
+- User level: in this way the dependencies will be installed only for your current user, usually in your home directory.
+In order to perform this type of installation you need only to be logged as a normal u
+- Environment level: in this
 In case you able to install Python dependencies (in your home directory or globally), you can just issue the following commands:

 > pip install -r requirements.txt